nmskhan/FunConPy/README.md

   --anatbetfval=0.5     f value to use while skull stripping ANAT. default is
                         0.5
   --lpfreq=0.08         frequency cutoff for lowpass filtering in HZ.  default
-                        is .08hz.  highpass is fixed at .001hz.
+                        is .08hz
+  --hpfreq=0.01         frequency cutoff for highpass filtering in HZ.  default
+                        is .01hz
   --corrlabel=FILE      pointer to 3D label containing ROIs for the
                         correlation search. default is the 116 region AAL label file